Metadata and indexing services

 Australian Education Index

 The Cunningham Library established the Australian Education Index (AEI) in 1979.
-It now comprises more than 200,000 entries relating to educational research, policy and practice in Australia.
+It now comprises of nearly 220 000 entries relating to educational research, policy and practice in Australia.
 This is an example of database indexing, using controlled vocabularies.
 In this case the Australian Thesaurus of Education Descriptors, also compiled by Cunningham Library staff, is used to source subject terms.

-The Library curates three other specialist databases that emanate from the AEI
+The library curates three other specialist databases that emanate from the AEI via

 - Database of Research on International Education